Mirko Cro Cop: Post-title shot and PRIDE 2006 Openweight Grand Prix

 All I can say is this is the happiest day of my life.
 Definitely.
 I was waiting for this for 10 long years and finally - I knew that I'm the best, but some circumstances just didn't let me do that.
 To go to the end, and I proved to all the people who were talking that I'm finished, that I'm done after Fedor's fight, that I am number one.
 Believe it or not, and I swear with everything I got, I told myself, "If I don't take this belt, it will be my last MMA fight in my life."
 I would quit fighting, I swear.
 And that's why I said, "now or never".
 And plus I was training like never before, and I was motivated, and I knew this is it.

 There is no [bad] blood between us [myself and Silva.]
 I would like to know how he is, and I would like to shake hands with him.
 That's all.
 I have nothing against him, really.
 But I told you before, he is just acting weird and he refused any kind of contact, but I'm not mad at Wanderlei, I don't hate him.
 I respect him as a fighter, and I would like to see him if he's still here.

 I'm very happy, this is the day of my life, and I'm only sorry for one thing - that my father couldn't live long enough to see my success.
 He died 12 years ago and I dedicate this belt for my father.

 After his victory at the 2006 Openweight Grand Prix, a rematch between Cro Cop and Fedor Emelianenko failed to materialize and on 12 December 2006 Cro Cop pulled out of the New Year's Eve event, citing both a foot injury and Emelianenko's commitment to meet Mark Hunt at the card in question.
 Through his official website, Cro Cop revealed "I still can't kick like I want to.
 It's the best that we give more time to this injury to heal.
 I want to be in perfect shape for my next fights."

 Cro Cop has often been cited as being one member of the "Holy Trinity of PRIDE" (alongside Rodrigo Nogueira and Emelianenko.)
-These 3 heavyweights were considered anywhere between number 1–3 at any point in time between 2003–2007, and are often looked at as the "golden age" of MMA.
+These 3 heavyweights were considered anywhere between number 1–3 at any point in time between 2003 and 2007, and are often looked at as the "golden age" of MMA.